How Did Credit Cards Work In The 80s

 1. Keep Detailed Records: Since online access to transaction history was unavailable, meticulously tracking every purchase was essential.
 Maintain a ledger or notebook to record each transaction, noting the date, merchant, and amount.
 This helped in reconciling monthly statements and identifying any fraudulent or incorrect charges.
 Retain all carbon copy receipts until you've verified them against your statement.

-2. Protect Your Physical Card: Given the vulnerability of the system, safeguarding your physical credit card was paramount.
+2. Protect Your Physical Card: Given the vulnerability of the system, safeguarding your physical credit card was critical.
 Never leave it unattended, and be cautious when handing it over to a sales clerk.
 Always ensure the card is returned to you promptly after a transaction.
 If your card was lost or stolen, immediately notify the issuing bank.
 The sooner you report the loss, the lower your potential liability for unauthorized charges.

 4. Be Mindful of Credit Limits: Exceeding your credit limit could result in hefty over-limit fees and potentially damage your credit rating.
 Keep track of your spending and ensure you stay within your approved credit line.
 If you anticipate needing a higher credit limit, contact your bank to request an increase, but only if you can responsibly manage the additional credit.